 Can you imagine letting a stranger hold down your pet while another stranger scrapes a metal object over their teeth and possibly painful teeth?!

 We can’t even imagine recommending this when most clients tell us their own pet won’t even let them LOOK inside their mouth.
 Nope, nothing we would ever recommend!
 As a matter of fact, this can do more harm than good as it’s not only a bad experience for the pet but the metal scalers used to do this on a moving pet causes pitting of the enamel allowing more hiding places for bacteria and more areas for the build-up of plaque.

--- Thomas Family, Whitewater, CO
+-- Smith Family, Grand Junction, CO